adam-p/yesterday-i-learned/random.md

 1. [Pescetarians][wikipedia 93] eat... no meat, except for fish and seafood, which are obviously not meat (because fish don't have feelings).
 1. [Propan-2-ol can remove most things from your car][youtube 11], as long as you understand that it won't be the most effective.
 1. [With great ride comes with terrible handling][cartoq]; softening the suspension makes the car turn like a boat.
 This is also why sports cars have stiff suspensions (and horrible for your back).
-1. [Almost all modern cars have synchromesh, if you don't have it fitted you will need to 'double declutch'][drivingfast]
+1. [Almost all modern cars have synchromesh, if you don't have it fitted you will need to 'double declutch'][drivingfast] ("to change to a lower gear in a motor vehicle by first placing the gear lever into the neutral position before engaging the desired gear, at the same time releasing the clutch pedal and increasing the engine speed")
 1. For steaming eggs, [a good ratio of water to eggs would be 1.5:1][wikipedia 94]
 1. [shitty link] [It is not illegal to ask interviewees if they have been *convicted* of a crime][omgfacts], but illegal to ask if they have been *arrested*.
 1. It is also unwise (and not required) to answer "[when did you graduate?][omgfacts]", because that gives away your age, and therefore, your ability/experience.